iamrichardjones/MiniDesignPatterns/README.md

 5. Populating Maps/Lists
 6. How to write unit tests that read files without having external dependencies on files
 7. InstanceIds
-8. String formatting in Exceptions (todo)
+8. String formatting in Exceptions (ongoing)